 - Company Background.
 A brand statement is always helpful if you have one, if not include some company background and history.
 Are you an established and growing company or just starting up?

 - What are your objectives, and what would you like to accomplish with this content?
 Create awareness?
 Increase conversions.
 Need SEO-driven text?
 Direct email marketing?

 - How is it going to be used?
 Landing Page?
 About Us?
 Blog?

 - Your target audience needs to be defined since the audience you want to reach will determine the language and tone of the article.
 Whether your demographic is young adults or you want to reach a mature audience of over 50, the tone and language used will vary.

 - If you know who your chief competitors are, it can be helpful to mention them in your creative brief.

 - Keywords to include in content should not be underestimated.
 Proper use of keywords will ensure search engine optimization, which in turn means your article will actually stand a chance of being ranked by search engines and reaching new prospects

 There are no fixed rules, however the important thing to keep in mind is to ensure that the final written content is as authentic as possible.
-If the message can be communicated in 700 words, there is no reason to ask for a 1500 word article.
+If the message can be communicated in 700 words, there is no reason to ask for a 1500-word article.
 A wall of text may not have the desired effect and backfire on you, as potential clients turn elsewhere to gather information.
-More is not better, as with many things, quality is preferable over quantity.
+More is not better, quality is preferable over quantity.

 Not enough valid information is also going to backfire.
 What it boils down to, essentially, is including the content that is useful and informative, written and paced according to the demographic you wish to reach.